-PT (Kahneman and Tversky 1979), with these approaches opening the way for subjective probability weighing and the latter also opening the way for differing valuations of gains and losses.
-The early studies of Binwanger (1980) and Wik et al. (2004) also revealed that losses were given more weight than gains in such experiments, as games with losses revealed significantly higher levels of risk aversion than games with gains only.
+While this early work was founded on EUT, more recent work has expanded into Rank Dependent Utility (RDU) (Quiggin 1993) and Cumulative Prospect Theory (CPT) (Kahneman and Tversky 1979), with these approaches opening the way for subjective probability weighing and the latter also opening the way for differing valuations of gains and losses.
+The early studies of Binswanger (1980) and Wik et al. (2004) also revealed that losses were given more weight than gains in such experiments, as games with losses revealed significantly higher levels of risk aversion than games with gains only.

-Tanaka et al. (2010) and Liu (2013) build on PT and are, to our knowledge, the first to comprehensively test the relevance of PT versus EUT among poor people in developing countries by considering both subjective probability weighting and loss aversion in addition to the curvature of the utility function in their study in Vietnam.
+Tanaka et al. (2010) and Liu (2013) build on CPT and are, to our knowledge, the first to comprehensively test the relevance of CPT versus EUT among poor people in developing countries by considering both subjective probability weighting and loss aversion in addition to the curvature of the utility function in their studies in Vietnam and China.